-- Ends: Why the Co-op exists; - Executive Limitations: How those Ends may and may not be achieved; - Board General Manager Relations: Describing how the Board relates to the General Manager; - Board Process: How the Board fulfills its function. - D.1.2 Govern with excellence.
-Policies are enacted, implemented, and regularly reviewed concerning attendance, participation, differentiating between Board and management roles, speaking with one voice, and adherence to policies. - D.1.3 Be accountable to shareholders for competently, conscientiously and effectively carrying out its duties.
-It will not allow any individual Director or individual committee to usurp or hinder this process. - D.1.4 Use regularly-scheduled monitoring reports for each Board policy to discuss and assess the process and performance of the Board. - D.1.5 Ensure continuous improvement through regular training.
+- Ends: Why the Co-op exists; - Executive Limitations: How those Ends may and may not be achieved; - Board General Manager Relations: Describing how the Board relates to the General Manager; - Board Process: How the Board fulfills its function.

+D.1.2 Govern with integrity.
+Policies are enacted, implemented, and regularly reviewed concerning attendance, participation, differentiating between Board and management roles, speaking with one voice, and adherence to policies.

+D.1.3 Be accountable to shareholders for competently, conscientiously and effectively carrying out its duties.
+It will not allow any individual Director or individual committee to usurp or hinder this process.

+D.1.4 Use regularly-scheduled monitoring reports for each Board policy to discuss and assess the process and performance of the Board.

+D.1.5 Ensure continuous improvement through regular training.

+Approved 3/26/01 Amended 5/8/06 Amended 5/8/07 Amended 7/7/14 Amended 4/2/18 Amended 4/3/23 Amended 3/4/24 Amended 4/7/25

 2 By-laws Article V Board of Directors, Sec.
-5. I - Powers and Duties
+5. 1 - Powers and Duties